Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

-OVERVIEW: We matched this light power rod with a 4000 reel series and lightweight jigs and started our testing trip on the big blue ocean.
+BUYING ADVICE: We matched this light power rod with a 4000 reel series and lightweight jigs and started our testing trip on the big blue ocean.
 The cast was accurate, but not that far.
 The rod and reel combo felt excellent and had frictionless line management, and the fishing line was enough for this combo.

 Overall it is a stiff road that can bring you some giant fish and still feel like you’re holding a feather in your hands.
 We recommend it to any kayak angler that wants heavy action!